-The Omeo is £15,600 without the Off-Road Kit and does not include freight costs.
+For a private purchase without charitable or government funding, the Omeo is £15,600.
 If you have a disability and are purchasing for your personal mobility needs, then you may be exempt from VAT and custom clearance fees.

 Omeo is a personal mobility device that has many uses.
 It can be used as an additional wheelchair, a piece of sports and recreational equipment, a general means of personal mobility for those who find it difficult or prefer not to walk.
 Use it indoors, outdoors, work, and play.
 Omeo levels the playing field.

 Some will want to replace mobility scooters, golf carts, or use Omeo for city or park tours.
 Ideal for the beach, off road/farms, formed mountain bike tracks and sports venues.
 We have many wanting to use it for football, tennis, basketball, polo, fencing, field athletics, archery, hunting, fishing – the possibilities are almost endless.

 Omeo is designed to be used wherever a pedestrian has access, with some limitations for example stairs, escalators, extremely rough or slippery terrain.